facebookresearch/Mixture-of-Transformers/README.md

         return out
 ```

-If not, move normalization into the respective attention and feed-forward classes, as shown in the implementations above.
+If not, we recommend moving normalization into the respective attention and feed-forward classes, as shown in the implementations above.

 ---

-## **Bringing It All Together**
+### **Bringing It All Together**

-By combining **ModalityUntiedFeedForward** and **ModalityUntiedAttention**, MoT introduces modality-specific specialization while preserving the transformer’s elegance.
+By combining **ModalityUntiedFeedForward** and **ModalityUntiedAttention**, MoT introduces modality-specific specialization where each modality adopts a completely separate set of transformer parameters.
+Interaction across modalities is enabled via global self-attention at each layer.
 These modular extensions integrate seamlessly into existing transformer architectures, offering efficient and scalable solutions for multi-modal tasks.

 ---